Hilbert series of modules over Lie algebroids: Lie algebroids, modules and defining ideals

 Since $R$ is simple, so $\g$ and $M$ are free over $R$ \Prop{\ref{freelemma}}, any choice of basis of $M$ and $\g$ induces an isomorphism of $R$-modules

-However, the second map is in general not a homomorphism of Lie algebras over $R$, and the first is not a homomorphism of $\g$-modules where $\g$ acts trivially on $R$ and by the specialisation map $f$ on $k\otimes_R M$, and even less a homomorphism of $\g_R$-modules.
-Since $M$ is free over $R$ \Prop{\ref{length-prop}} we nevertheless have an inequality of lengths
+However, the second map is in general not a homomorphism of Lie algebras over $R$.
+Also the first map is not a homomorphism of $\g$-modules, where $\g$ acts trivially on $R$, and even less a homomorphism of $\g_R$-modules.
+Still, we have some good behaviour: \begin{prop} Let $M$ be a $\g_R$-module of finite type. \begin{enumerate} \item The functor $F$ is exact and faithful. \item